Genetic contribution of advantaged ancestors in the biparental Moran model -- finite selection: Motivation, model and main results

 \subsection{Model}

-Following the framework of previous papers (\cite{geneal} and \cite{CoronLeJan22}), we model the dynamics of a population of $N$ haploid individuals using a biparental bi-type discrete time Moran model with viability selection and no mutation.
+Following the framework of previous papers (\cite{geneal} and \cite{CoronLeJan22}), we model the dynamics of a population of $N$ haploid individuals using a biparental two-type discrete time Moran model with viability selection and no mutation.
 Time will be represented by the set $\mathbb{Z}_+=\{0,1,...\}$ of non-negative integers.

 Specifically, we consider a population of fixed size $N$ in which a mutation at a given locus confers an advantage to individuals carrying it.
-We assume that selection affects only the death rate of individuals : advantaged individuals have a death weight of $1$, while non-advantaged individuals have a death weight of $1+s$, with $s>0$.
-At each discrete time step, two individuals are chosen uniformly at random with replacement to be parents and produce one offspring, which replaces a third individual chosen with probability proportional to its death weight (and independently from the two parents).
+We assume that selection affects only the death rate of individuals: advantaged individuals have a death weight of $1$, while non-advantaged individuals have a death weight of $1+s$, with $s>0$.
+At each discrete time step, two individuals are chosen uniformly at random with replacement to be parents and produce one offspring, which replaces a third individual chosen with probability proportional to its death weight (and independently from the two parents, which means that a child can replace its own parent, and also that both parents can be the same individual).
 This results in a death probability at each time step that is $1+s$ times higher for a non-advantaged individual than for an advantaged individuals, leading to an increased life expectancy and mean offspring number for the latter.
-The selection parameter $s$ will not depend on $N$, as is often the case in population genetics litterature, and in particular we will not explore diffusion processes scalings introduced in \cite{Kimura1964}.
+The selection parameter $s$ will not depend on $N$, as is often the case in population genetics literature, and in particular we will not explore diffusive scalings introduced in \cite{Kimura1964}.